bazgab/opencpe-aws/README.md

 # OpenCPE - Open Cloud Policy Executor
 **_IMPORTANT_: Work in Progress - not ready for usage**

-OpenCPE aims to be an all-in-one tool for Cloud resource control with heavily opinionated defaults, focusing on ease of use and maintenance.
+OpenCPE aims to be an all-in-one tool for Cloud resource control focused on notification capabilities with heavily opinionated defaults, aiming at ease of use and maintenance.

 Among the features that differ OpenCPE from other monitoring/notification systems, it includes:
 - Pre-defined sensible policies, avoiding a learning curve by requiring users to write their own policies